RomanJ55/Battleships/README.md

 Battleships Game written in python!
 Module "pygame" used for the GUI

 Game 99% finished
+(rare bugs - mostly edge cases may happen)

 Currently supports only one player(playing against himself)...

 Future plans:
+  - Fix bugs
-  - Programm AI
+  - program AI
-  - Add sockets for two player-mode to play over a LAN or the Internet
+  - add sockets for two player-mode to play
+    - over a LAN
+    - the Internet